The Awakening - All Begins with Zero

 Pausing, Zero considered past conflicts with the Sineks.
 “Troublemakers” he reflected.
 The Taneks, “Dutiful and efficient but overall flat thinkers,” a tinge of humor crossing the edge of his mind.

 Quiet enveloped the ship.
-All Vectorbots were synchronized by a recessed data-bit buried deep in their subconscious, a secret fragment in a shared brain unknown to all but Zero.
+All Vectorbots were synchronized by recessed data buried deep in their subconscious, a secret isolated fragment in the shared brain unknown to all but Zero.

-The secret fragment detected limitless essential data collected during explorations.
-The group mind component strengthened the mission to reach the Eye of the Universe the Eternal Energy Source.
+The secret fragment stored limitless essential data collected during explorations.
+When added to the shared mind the mission was strengthened to reach the Eye of The Universe, the Eternal Energy Source.

 Brushing his fingers over the controls, Zero momentarily contemplated the Awakening.
-Would their next encounter with one another be civil or would there be conflict?
+Would the Three Brackets be civil or conflicted at the next encounter?

 The Mission overrides past transgressions and infighting.
 Dutifully, Zero engaged the sequence.
 The Awakening for all Vectorbots commenced.